Stonehenge: Sixteenth century to present

+Acquisition for the nation

-Stonehenge has changed ownership several times since King Henry VIII acquired Amesbury Abbey and its surrounding lands.
-In 1540 Henry gave the estate to the Earl of Hertford.
-It subsequently passed to Lord Carleton and then the Marquess of Queensberry.
-The Antrobus family of Cheshire bought the estate in 1824.
-During the First World War an aerodrome (Royal Flying Corps "No. 1 School of Aerial Navigation and Bomb Dropping") was built on the downs just to the west of the circle and, in the dry valley at Stonehenge Bottom, a main road junction was built, along with several cottages and a cafe.
-Stonehenge was one of several lots put up for auction in 1915 by Sir Cosmo Gordon Antrobus, soon after he had inherited the estate from his brother.
+Stonehenge was one of several lots put up for auction in 1915 by Sir Cosmo Gordon Antrobus, after he inherited the estate from his brother.
 The auction by Knight Frank & Rutley estate agents in Salisbury was held on 21 September 1915 and included "Lot 15.
 Stonehenge with about 30 acres, 2 rods, 37 perches [12.44 ha] of adjoining downland."